 1 The pelagic organism decline (POD) in 2002 provides an example of not foreseeing potential changes and not being in a position to respond sooner.
-The causes of the POD were still deemed scientifically uncertain five years after the rapid decline happened.
+The diverse causes of the POD were still deemed scientifically uncertain five years after the rapid decline happened.
 Had Delta science been more forward looking and possible changes due to different drivers projected, the drivers might have been spotted earlier and managed sooner and better.
 Scenario analysis was well developed by the late 20th century and used extensively in climate science.
-Invasive mollusks had been transforming food webs around the globe for decades.
+There were notable examples of invasive mollusks transforming stressed food webs elsewhere.
 Delta science might have had a team dedicated to portraying possible futures through scenario analysis to aid in the early detection of such changes when they do occur.

-DRAFT (3/15/2020)
+DRAFT (4/2/2020)